-In 2014, the named executive officers' "performance-based" compensation, including non-equity incentive awards, option awards, and equity incentive and market-based stock awards, represented the following approximate percentages of their total compensation: Mr. McNamara - 57.9%; Mr. Williams - 56.8%; Mr. O'Toole - 57.8%; Mr. Lee - 60.5%; and Mr. Tucker - 59.8%.
+In 2016, the named executive officers' "performance-based" compensation, including non-equity incentive awards, option awards, and equity incentive and market-based stock awards, represented the following approximate percentages of their total compensation: Mr. McNamara - 68%; Mr. Williams - 63%; Mr. Westfall - 71%; Mr. Lee -60%; and Mr. Tucker - 46%.
 The Compensation Committee believes that this mix of compensation balances the objectives of rewarding recent results and motivating long-term performance.
-Additionally, in determining the appropriate combination of compensation elements, the Compensation Committee places an emphasis on stock options, performance share units, and stock awards in order to closely align the executives' interests with those of the Company's stockholders and reward stronger performance of the Company.
+Additionally, in determining the appropriate combination of compensation elements, the Compensation Committee places an emphasis on stock options and performance share units in order to closely align the executives' interests with those of the Company's stockholders and reward stronger performance of the Company.